Authors: Eszter Hargittai

 Generous support from the Markle Foundation and NSF grants #SES9819907 and #ITR0086143 is kindly acknowledged.
 The project has also been supported in part by a grant from the Russell Sage Foundation and through a grant from the Pew Charitable Trusts to the Center for Arts and Cultural Policy Studies, Princeton University. and the The author is also grateful to the Dan David Foundation for its support.

-Note: You may not post this document on any Web sites or distribute it on any mailing lists.
+Note: You may not post a copy of the article pdf on any Web sites or distribute it on any mailing lists.
 You can point people to its online location here: http://www.webuse.org/p/a10.

 If you would like to copy, distribute or reprint this paper “for any purpose other than private study, scholarship, or research” (see Title 17, US Copyright Code) then please contact the publisher to secure permission.